onveo/react-native-challenge/README.md

 # Evaluation Criteria

 * Understanding of core Javascript concepts
-* Understanding of ReactNative and Redux frameworks
+* Understanding of ReactNative frameworks
 * Code and component reuse/extensibility
 * Code design
 * Strategy to refresh data
 * Ability to write clear documentation

 ```
 Solutions build with expo.io will be not evaluated.
 Please use react-cli